ChartreuseK/PETTERM/test/README.md

 # OVERVIEW

-A test program for the BASIC Save/Load functionality of PETTERM.
+A test program for the BASIC Save/Load capabilities of PETTERM.

 # COMPILE

-` cc -DDISPLAY_STRING petstream.c -o petstream`
+` cc -DDISPLAY_STRING petser.c -o petser`

 # USAGE

-` petstream SAVE`
+` petser SAVE`

-This will wait for a BASIC program to be received over the serial port, and then save a pet_basic.seq file to disk.
+This will wait for a BASIC program to be received over the serial port, and then save it to disk with the program name provided in PETTERM.

-` petstream LOAD`
+` petser LOAD myprogram.prg`

-This will send the pet_basic.seq file over the serial port.
+This will send the specified program file over the serial port to PETTERM.

 # SAMPLE DATA

-The pet_basic.seq file included here is one-line BASIC program comprised of the following 10 bytes:
+The pet_basic.prg file included here is one-line BASIC program comprised of the following 10 bytes:

 0104 0b04 0a00 9922 4849 2200